freenas/freenas-docs/userguide/intro.rst

   has been added to the base system, adding support for UTF-8 fonts to the console for Intel graphic cards.

-* Netatalk has been updated to the 3.1.12 development version which addresses known issues with Time Machine timeouts.

 * Samba 4.7 has been patched to address the latest round of `security vulnerabilities <https://www.samba.org/samba/latest_news.html#4.9.3>`__.